-William F. Miller is Herbert Hoover Professor of Public and Private Management Emeritus; Professor of Computer Science Emeritus; President Emeritus, SRI International; Chairman Emeritus, Borland Software Corporation; and Chairman/Founder of Nanostellar, Inc.
+William F. Miller was The Herbert Hoover Professor of Public and Private Management Emeritus; Professor of Computer Science Emeritus; President Emeritus, SRI International; Chairman Emeritus, Borland Software Corporation; and Chairman/Founder of Nanostellar, Inc.

 In 1968 Miller played a role in the founding of the first Mayfield Fund (venture capital) as a special limited partner and advisor to the general partners.

 As President and CEO of SRI International (1979-1990) Miller opened SRI to the Pacific Region, he established the spin-out and commercialization program at SRI, and established the Sarnoff Corporation as a for-profit subsidiary of SRI.
 He became the Chairman and CEO.

 In 1982, Miller was appointed to the National Science Board.
 He has served on the board of directors of several major companies such as Signetics, Firemans Fund Insurance, First Interstate Bank, Wells Fargo Bank, Pacific Gas and Electric Company, Varian Associates, WhoWhere?
 Inc. (Chairman), and Borland Software Corp.
 (Chairman).

 He cofounded SmartValley, Inc. and aided the formation of CommerceNet and serves on the board of directors.
 Miller was a founding director and Vice Chairman of the Center for Excellence in Non-profits.
 He is a Founder and Chairman of Nanostellar, Inc, and a Founder and Chairman of Luminette, Inc.